Tochukz/Amazon-S3-Cookbook/README.md

 __How to configure a CloudFront distribution on the Amazon S3 bucket__
 1. Sign in to your AWS management console and go to the CloudFront section.
 2. Click on The __Create Distribution__ button
-3. Under `Origin Domina Name`, select the S3 bucket that you want to use as the origin server.
-Make sure your S3 bucket is publicly accessable.
+3. Under `Origin Domain Name`, select the S3 bucket that you want to use as the origin server.
+Make sure your S3 bucket is publicly accessible.
 4. You may use the default settings under the `Origin Settings` and `Default Cache Behavior Settings` sections of the form.
 5. Take note of the `Price` class option in the `Distribution Settings` section and select the value that best suits your pocket.
 6. You can specify your domain name under `Alternate Domain Names (CNAMEs)` if you want to use your own domain name.
 To learn more, see [CNAME DeveloperGuide](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html)